IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 # Engine

-SGDK comes with some handy modules to start a game engine with.
+SGDK comes with more than enough handy modules to start a game engine with.

 ## Backgrounds